Shilanath Mahadev Mandir

-Shilanath Mahadev Mandir (Maithili: शिलानाथ महादेव मंदिर) is an ancient temple of Lord Shiva in the Mithila region of India.
+The Shilanath Mahadev Mandir (Maithili: शिलानाथ महादेव मंदिर) is an ancient temple in the Mithila region of India.
 It is located at the outskirts of the Jainagar town in the Madhubani district of Bihar.
+It is dedicated to Shiva.
+It is mentioned in the text Mithila Mahatmya, a surviving section of the larger text Brihada Vishnu Purana.

 Description

-Shilanath Mahadev Mandir is located at Shilanath Dullipatti village near the outskirts of the Jaynagar town in Madhubani district.
+The Shilanath Mahadev Mandir is located at Shilanath Dullipatti village near the outskirts of the Jaynagar town in Madhubani district.
 It is situated at a distance of approximately three kilometers from the headquarter of the sub-divisional town Jaynagar.
-It is said that the Shilanath Mahadev Mandir is one of the nine shrines for Lord Shiva.
-According to legend, it is believed as the origination place of the Ardhanarisvara form of Lord Shiva and Goddess Parvati from the mouth of the Kamala River.
-Ardhanarisvara is believed as the joint form of Lord Shiva and Goddess Parvati in Hinduism.
+It is said that the Shilanath Mahadev Mandir is one of the nine shrines for Shiva.
+According to legend, it is believed that Ardhanarisvara, the composite form of Shiva and Parvati, originated at this site, from the mouth of the Kamala River.

-Every year on the occasion of Kartik Purnima, a festival fair is held at the campus of the temple called as Kartik Purnima Mela.
-In the fair, a huge number of devotees from different parts of the Madhubani, Sitamarhi, Shivhar, Samastipur, Darbhanga and other districts, including neighboring country Nepal come here to participate in the fair.
-The devotees take sacred bathes in the Kamla river and worship the Lingam of Lord Shiva in temple.
+Every year, on the occasion of Kartik Purnima, a festival fair is held at the campus of the temple called the Kartik Purnima Mela.
+In the fair, a huge number of devotees from different parts of the Madhubani, Sitamarhi, Shivhar, Samastipur, Darbhanga and other districts, as well fromNepal, participate in the fair.
+The devotees ritually bathe in the Kamala river and worship the lingam of Shiva in the temple.